hassansuhaib/100-days-of-code/log.md

 **Time Spent Learning:** ~1 Hour

 **Thoughts:** Today I learned some really intriguing stuff.
 I've now realized how powerful CSS is.
 You can animate, create a penguin, apply gradients and all kinds of stuff.
 I hope to make awesome websites using all this code in the future.
 It will be fun.
 I'm thinking about learning flutter so that I can make apps in it to participate in the upcoming competition in Lahore where I can compete in either App Development or Web Application Development.

+### Day 7: February 19, 2020.
+**Today's Progress:** Completed the chapter of Applied Visual Design on FreeCodeCamp and started the pset4 part2.

+**Time Spent Learning:** ~1 hour

+**Thoughts:** I started doing part 2 of Pset4 of CS50 by fighting the excrutiating pain that brain interprets when faced with a challenging task which result in procratination.
+Then FCC(FreeCodeCamp) taught me about animations today and it was pretty exciting.
+Learned about animation-duration, @keyframes, animation-fill-mode, animation-name, animation-timing-funtion, and animation-iteration-count.
+Had a lot fun animation stuff.
+Tomorrow I'll start the chapter of Applied Accessibility.
+Tried creating a pull request on GitHub but turns out you can't approve your own pull requests :(